 We do go out rain or shine, so check the weather before you head out - rain gear isn't a bad thing to have on hand.
+Please check the weather conditions before you arrive.
 We recommend you bring bug spray, sunscreen and water.

 For visitors with mobility concerns, we have an 8-seater golf cart and three other vehicles that you can catch a ride on.
 Vehicles are driven by Tour Escorts.
 Places on vehicles cannot be "booked" in advance; just identify yourself to a Tour Escort and they will make sure you have a seat.

 Can I bring my dog on a tour?

 Absolutely, yes.
 Well behaved four-legged friends on leash are very welcome.